AllKind/iptables-bash_completion/README.md

 	 install(FILES your-completion-file DESTINATION
 	   ${BASH_COMPLETION_COMPLETIONSDIR})

+For backwards compatibility it is still possible to put it into ~/.bash_completion or /etc/bash_completion.d/.

 Tip: To make tab completion more handsome put the following into either /etc/inputrc or ~/.inputrc:

      set show-all-if-ambiguous on